4 Types of Headaches After a Car Accident

 Tension Headaches

-Tension headaches are common for many people even if they haven’t been in a car accident.
+Tension headaches are common for many people, even if they haven’t been in a car accident.
 These can occur when you have experienced emotional or physical stress, especially when you tense up your body or experience strain or damage to your muscles.
 When we are stressed or experience an accident, our bodies can tense up and muscles may compensate for other areas of the body that are in pain.
 This can lead to tension headaches that feel like you have a tight band across your forehead and temples.

 Cluster Headaches

 Cluster headaches can be frustrating because you experience several headaches in a row.
-When you get cluster headaches, you might start to think you are experiencing relief but then another one kicks in right afterward.
+When you get cluster headaches, you might start to think you are experiencing relief, but then another one kicks in right afterward.
 Cluster headaches can feel like short bursts of pain that occur one after another and last for days or even weeks at a time.
-Cluster headaches can feel like a pounding in your head and do run the risk of becoming chronic.
+Cluster headaches can feel like a pounding in your head and run the risk of becoming chronic.

 Migraine Headaches